MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/instagram-data-acquisition.md

 Existing keyword search rules containing [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] as a source will continue to exist as is, and the data acquired for these rules is preserved, as long as the rules are not changed.
 If the user changes such a rule, [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] needs to be removed as a source to be able to save the edited search rule.

-In case you want to preserve your [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] data acquired to date, we recommend that you setup a separate rule with the changes, and keep the rule with [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] as is.
+In case you want to preserve your [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] data acquired to date, we recommend that you setup a separate rule with the changes, and keep the rule with [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] as is..

 ## Introduction of [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] Business Account search